 Medicine for stomach ulcers like Cimetidine

-Medicine given after organ transplants like Mycophenolate mofetil
+Medicine gave after organ transplants like Mycophenolate mofetil

 Medicine for gout like probenecid